SquidDev-CC/plethora/neural-interface.md

 > placed on a mob, the neural interface cannot be removed.
 Their brains are not as resilient to tampering as human's
 > brains are.

-> **Note:* If a neural interface doesn't show up on a mob, it probably means it is a modded
+> **Note:** If a neural interface doesn't show up on a mob, it probably means it is a modded
 > mob.
 Please [file an issue](https://github.com/SquidDev-CC/plethora/issues/new) with a link to the mod and the name of
 > the mob.

 Now that you've placed the neural interface, right click the mob you placed it on, or the air if you placed it on yourself.
-You should recieve a GUI not dissimilar to a turtle's.
-On the right you have slots for the peripherals which are mounted on the neural interfaec.
-Clicking the disk drive will toggle between showng peripherals and modules.
+You should receive a GUI not dissimilar to a turtle's.
+On the right you have slots for the peripherals which are mounted on the neural interface.
+Clicking the disk drive will toggle between showing peripherals and modules.

-Like turtles, the only supported ComputerCraft peirpherals are wireless modems.
+Like turtles, the only supported ComputerCraft peripherals are wireless modems.
 However, there is also support for other mod's peripherals, such as CCTweaks' wireless bridge.

 All modules which can be placed in a manipulator can also be placed in a neural interface and will continue to function